 Firmware after ≈ v56.00.511 disabled the “Easter Egg” (holding the delete button for 15 seconds) used to gain access to Test Mode from the Diagnostics Menu screen, but as frippi has discovered, everything else has been left intact.
 Unless you manually substitute frippi’s revised files to your CMU, you can gain access to nine “Test Mode” screens (Options 11 through 19) by simply installing my USB ** tweak ** which adds a Test Mode button (labelled T/M) ⇓ to the Diagnostics Menu screen.

-Use at you own risk though, as these screens were meant for the firmware developers, and I don’t know if anyone has documented what programming is assigned to Options 12 – 19.
+Use the Test Mode screens at you own risk though, as they were meant for the firmware developers, and I don’t know if anyone has documented what programming is assigned to Options 12 – 19.

 ✅ Option 11 in particular, results in a set of JCI Test script screens (shown above) and described further here…